mcserversoft/documentation/docs/faq.md

 This includes:
 - The game itself
 - Any other program running Java or relying on Java to function

+Also, you might experience loss of recent activity if the map wasn't saved recently.<br/>
+Always prefer a proper stop to killing the server when possible!
 :::

 ## Since v11.5.0 the process name requires a different format. {#-faq-process-name-format}